UniMath/agda-unimath/src/orthogonal-factorization-systems/orthogonal-maps.lagda.md

         ( is-orthogonal-pullback-condition-is-orthogonal f (h ∘ g) HG))
 ```

-### Left orthogonal maps are closed under composition and have the left cancellation property
+### Left orthogonal maps are closed under composition and have the right cancellation property

 Given two composable maps `h` after `f`, if `f` is left orthogonal to `g` then
 `h` is left orthogonal to `g` if and only if `h ∘ f` is.